Null Curves in $\mathbb{C}^3$ and Calabi-Yau Conjectures: Introduction

 \section{Introduction}

-Calabi \cite{calabi} asked whether or not there exists complete minimal surfaces in a bounded domain, or more generally, with bounded projection into a straight line.
-The first answer to Calabi's question was given by Jorge and Xavier \cite{j-x}, who exhibited complete non flat minimal discs in a slab of $\r^3.$ Later, Yau \cite{ya1,ya2} revisited these conjectures and opened new lines for research.
+Calabi \cite{calabi} asked whether there exist complete minimal surfaces in a bounded domain, or more generally, with bounded projection into a straight line.
+This problem is known in the literature as the {\em Calabi-Yau problem} for immersed minimal surfaces in $\r^3.$ Variations of this problem which have been considered deal with immersed surfaces which are also proper in a domain of $\r^3.$ The first answer to Calabi's question was given by Jorge and Xavier \cite{j-x}, who exhibited complete non-flat minimal discs in a slab of $\r^3.$ Later, Yau \cite{ya1,ya2} revisited these conjectures and opened new lines for research.
 It was Nadirashvili \cite{nadi} who developed a powerful technique for constructing complete bounded minimal surfaces in $\r^3.$ His examples are minimal discs with never vanishing Gaussian curvature, providing counterexamples to classical Hadamard's conjecture for negatively curved surfaces as well.
-Nadirasvili's ideas have been a fountain of insight that has strongly influenced the global theory of minimal surfaces along the last decade.
+Both Jorge-Xavier's and Nadirashvili's constructions make use of the classical Runge approximation theory for holomorphic functions on planar labyrinths of compact sets.
+These ideas have been a fountain of insight that has strongly influenced the global theory of minimal surfaces along the last decade.
 L\'{o}pez, Mart\'{i}n and Morales \cite{l-m-m} added handles to Nadirashvili's surfaces, and some years later Alarc\'{o}n, Ferrer, Mart\'{i}n and Morales \cite{m-m1,m-m2,a-f-m} constructed proper complete minimal surfaces in smooth domains of $\r^3,$ under some restrictions on the topology of the surfaces and the geometry of the domains.
 Recently, Ferrer, Mart\'{i}n and Meeks \cite{f-m-m} have given a complete solution to the proper Calabi-Yau problem for minimal surfaces of arbitrary topology in both convex and smooth bounded domains of $\r^3,$ even with disjoint limit sets for distinct ends.

 The embedded Calabi-Yau problem for minimal surfaces has radically different nature.
 Colding and Minicozzi \cite{c-m} have proved that any complete embedded minimal surface in $\r^3$ with finite topology is proper in $\r^3,$ and Meeks, P\'{e}rez and Ros \cite{m-p-r} have extended this result to the family of minimal surfaces with finite genus and countably many ends.